Skip to main content

 • Use this if you acquired a new cryptocurrency as a result of a chain split (such as Bitcoin Cash being received by Bitcoin holders).

 • This acts similar to a Sell.
-However you wish to label this as an expense.
 You can use this if you want to categorize an outgoing transaction as an expense (e.g. business paying out a salary).
 This category is listed in the Miscellaneous Expense

 Report.